HAYVENO/SweatMap/README.md

 ```bash
 $ cd SweatMap
 ```

 3. Go to `index.html`.

-4. Open the game locally with Live Server to start the game in `http://127.0.0.1:5500/` or any other specified `port`.
+4. Open the game locally with Live Server, Http-server or any other alternative to start the game in the home port `http://127.0.0.1:5500/`.

 How to Use SweatMap
 Using SweatMap is simple and intuitive.
 To log an exercise session, follow these steps: